Iterability for (transfinite) stacks: Introduction

-Also from some time in 2015, Ronald Jensen also developed normal realization of finite stacks in the context of $\Sigma^*$-fine structure.
+Also from around this time, Ronald Jensen also developed normal realization of finite stacks in the context of $\Sigma^*$-fine structure.
 The author sent him a draft version of the present paper containing the main arguments at the end of 2017, and Jensen then adapted the work contained here to infinite stacks in the $\Sigma^*$ context.
-His work is available in handwritten form as \cite{jensen_norm}.
+His work is available in handwritten form in \cite{jensen_norm}, and in the forthcoming \cite{jensen_book}.

 The author would like to thank Cody Dance and Jared Holshouser for a conversation on the topic, in roughly December 2014, during which the author first started to consider it seriously, and also John Steel for several conversations on the topic since July 2015.